Student Life

 Clubs

 Students in grades 7 and 8 organize interest-based clubs which meet regularly each week during spring semester.
 These clubs allow students to dive deeper into areas of passion, find others who share their interests, and explore ways to share their activities or serve other students through the club.
-Recent students organized clubs include architecture, arts and crafts, board games, book club, card design, chess, drama support and design, football film, Bible study, knitting, creating with Minecraft, outdoor sports, and “The Press,” which will aim to produce a Middle School newspaper.
+Recent students organized clubs include architecture, arts and crafts, board games, book club, card design, chess, drama support and design, football film, Bible study, knitting, creating with Minecraft, outdoor sports, and a group that produces a Middle School newspaper, the Grizzly Gazette.